Happy 80s Birthdays

 Fun Fact!

-Jane Curtin Won 2 Consecutive Emmy Awards in 1984 and 1985 For Most Outstanding Actress in a Comedy for Her Role as Allie on the TV Show, Kate & Allie
+Jane Curtin Won 2 Consecutive Emmy Awards in 1984 and 1985 For Most Outstanding Actress in a Comedy Series For Her Role as Allie on the TV Show, Kate & Allie

 Other Notable Birthdays